 A full DBT-intensive outpatient program includes weekly individual therapy, phone coaching calls between client and therapist and a weekly skills training group.
 Typically these programs are anywhere from 6 months to 14 months in length.
 Some programs, however, adapt DBT to fit the population in which they are serving.
 For example, there are DBT groups that have been developed specifically for people struggling with substance abuse.
 Many eating disorders treatment programs have been incorporating DBT into their programming to address problems specific to eating disorders.
-I have adapted DBT to be more teen-friendly and meet the needs of adolescents who don’t need an intensive DBT program.
-What this means is that I don’t do coaching calls, we only meet once per week, and the teen is not required to be in individual therapy with me to be in the group.
-My model is less intensive, more user friendly for today’s busy teens, and focuses on learning skills.
-Click here for more information about my next Teen DBT group in St. Paul.
+We have adapted DBT to be more teen-friendly and meet the needs of adolescents who don’t need an intensive DBT program.
+What this means is that we don’t do coaching calls, we only meet once per week, and the teen is not required to be in individual therapy to be in the group.
+Our model is less intensive, more user friendly for today’s busy teens, and focuses on learning skills.
+Click here for more information about our next Teen DBT group in St. Paul.

 This blog was written by a therapist at Sentier Psychotherapy